EXCLUSIVE-Saudi Arabia doubles Q2 Russian fuel oil imports for power generation

 While many countries have banned or discouraged purchases from Russia, China, India and several African and Middle Eastern nations have increased imports.

-Biden is due to visit Saudi Arabia later this week, when he is expected to seek an increase in oil supply to global markets from the kingdom to help lower oil prices that have aggravated inflation worldwide.
+Biden was on Friday visiting Saudi Arabia and was expected to seek an increase in oil supply to global markets from the kingdom to help to lower oil prices that have aggravated inflation worldwide.

 There is little spare capacity for Saudi and others to increase production in the short term.
 Saudi Arabia has also maintained its cooperation with Russia in the alliance of global producers known as OPEC+.
 The two are the de facto leaders of respectively OPEC and non-OPEC producers in that group.